JACKURUVI99/DeltaTask/ReadMe.md

-# 🚀 Blog Management and Subscription System
+# 🚀 Blog Management System -Delta Task

-Welcome to the **Blog Management and Subscription System** – a Linux-based platform for managing blogs, subscriptions, user preferences, and moderation.
+Welcome to the **Blog Management system** – a Linux-based platform for managing blogs,  user preferences, and moderation.
 Built entirely with Bash scripts, YAML files, MySQL, and Linux ACLs.

 > 🧪 **Tested On:**
 > OS: Arch Linux 6.15.1